Guest Post By Sean McGowan, Codal Inc

 Often times, designers are so focused on the product pages or checkout process, they forget to inject credibility and transparency into the user experience.

 These are crucial elements for optimal UX.
-While ecommerce has skyrocketed in recent years, many people still have qualms with online shopping, fearing scams, fraudulent websites, and the privacy of their financial information.
+While ecommerce has skyrocketed in recent years, many people still have qualms with online shopping, fearing scams, their identity stolen, fraudulent websites, and the privacy of their financial information.

 Being transparent means prominently displaying your contact information, making it simple for a client to contact you with any concerns.
 It’s also prudent to feature testimonials and customer reviews, to show that real people interacted with your site (and had a positive experience).